hpcc-systems/DataPatterns/README.md

                                  modes will be shown; note that string values longer than the maxPatternLen argument will
                                  be truncated
-         min_length              The shortest length of a value when expressed as a string; null values are ignored max_length              The longest length of a value when expressed as a string
-         ave_length              The average length of a value when expressed as a string
-         popular_patterns        The most common patterns of values; see below rare_patterns           The least common patterns of values; see below is_numeric              Boolean indicating if the original attribute was numeric and therefore whether or not the numeric_xxxx output fields will be
-                                 populated with actual values; if this value is FALSE then all numeric_xxxx output values should be ignored
+         min_length              For SET datatypes, the fewest number of elements found in the set; for other data types, the shortest length of a value when expressed as a string; null values are ignored max_length              For SET datatypes, the largest number of elements found in the set; for other data types, the longest length of a value when expressed as a string; null values are ignored ave_length              For SET datatypes, the average number of elements found in the set; for other data types, the average length of a value when expressed popular_patterns        The most common patterns of values; see below rare_patterns           The least common patterns of values; see below is_numeric              Boolean indicating if the original attribute was a numeric scalar and therefore whether or not the numeric_xxxx output fields will be populated with actual values; if this value is FALSE then all numeric_xxxx output values should be ignored